Coder4916/Think-In-Space/README.md

 4. Inside the Settings, on the left side of the page, there’s a list of tab menu.
 Locate the “Pages” tab, and click it.
 5. Under "Source", click the dropdown called "None", select "Master", and then click the “Save” button.
 6. The page will automatically refresh.
+7. Click on Actions and then 'Deploy Static Content to Pages'
-7. There’s a notification message that provides the now published site [link](https://coder4916.github.io/ci_milestone/).
+8. There’s a notification message that provides the now published site [link](https://coder4916.github.io/ci_milestone/) on the pages tab in Github settings.

 ### **Forking the Github Repository**